Jackie Shroff filmography

 Jackie Shroff (born 1 February 1957) is an Indian actor.
-He has been working in the Hindi films for almost four decades and till now has appeared in more than 250 films in thirteen languages (Hindi, Tamil, Telugu, Malayalam, Kannada, Marathi, Konkani, Odia, Punjabi, Bengali, Bhojpuri, Gujarati and English).
+He has worked in Hindi films for almost four decades and has appeared in more than 250 films in thirteen languages (Hindi, Tamil, Telugu, Malayalam, Kannada, Marathi, Konkani, Odia, Punjabi, Bengali, Bhojpuri, Gujarati and English).
 He has won four Filmfare Awards among other accolades.
 He has also appeared in several successful short films.